matter-labs/zksync-lite-docs/docs/api/sdk/python/tutorial.md

 $ pip install git+https://github.com/zksync-sdk/zksync-python.git
 ```

-Unfortunately, currently SDK is not published on <pip>, thus install the dependency through the repository is
+Unfortunately, currently, SDK is not published on <pip>, thus install the dependency through the repository is
 the only option.

-## Setup library
+## Setup crypto library
 For using this library:
  1. You have to download zksync-crypto-library from <https://github.com/zksync-sdk/zksync-crypto-c/releases>
- 2. Set env variable `ZK_SYNC_LIBRARY_PATH` with path to the downloaded library
+ 2. Set env variable `ZK_SYNC_LIBRARY_PATH` with a path to the downloaded library

-## Initialize library
+## Initialize crypto library
 ```
 from zksync_sdk import ZkSyncLibrary